-7. Make a homemade comfy blanket.
+11. Make a comfy blanket.

 Linus from the Peanuts comic isn't the only person who knows the value a comfy blanket can bring.
 Project Linus understands too, and they make it their mission to provide homemade security blankets to kids in hospitals, shelters or wherever they need a bit of comfort in their lives.
 You and your family can become "blanketeers" by creating a handmade blanket or afghan for a kiddo in need.
 Not a sewing pro?
 No problem!
 Project Linus provides a no-sew pattern.
 Once you're finished, you drop it off at one of the donation centers in your closest city.

-8. Create blessing bags.
+14. Create blessing bags.

 Mel from The Larson Lingo makes blessing bags for homeless individuals during the holiday season.
 But there's no reason your family can't participate any time of the year.
 Mel fills individual large Ziplock bags with items such as toiletries, snacks, new socks, deodorant, toothbrush and toothpaste, a bottle of water, and many other things (she provides a list on her website with suggested items).
 Mel encourages families to shop for the items together and have the kiddos draw cards to go inside.
 Families can then distribute the bags on their own or bring them to a local shelter.

-—Leah R. Singer & Susie Foresman
+—Kate Loweth, Leah R. Singer & Susie Foresman